 Interns submit articles about their research for publicaiton in the Journal of Computational Science Education, described below.

 Blue Waters Graduate Fellowships provide PhD students with a year of support, including a $38,000 stipend, up to $12,000 in tuition allowance, an allocation of up to 50,000 node-hours on the powerful Blue Waters petascale computing system, and funds for travel to a Blue Waters Symposium to present research progress and results.

 Education and Training Resources

 The HPC University portal provides access to peer-reviewed training and education materials, including Undergraduate Petascale Curriculum Modules available for download.
 These materials support the teaching and learning of parallel and high-performance scientific computing in multiple fields of study.

-For more information about Blue Waters training and educational events and opportunities contact Scott Lathrop, Blue Waters technical program manager for education.
+For more information about Blue Waters training and educational events and opportunities contact Blue Waters Education, Outreach, and Training team at firstname.lastname@example.org.